chichaykin/Weather/README.md

 * Robolectric for quick testing.

 TODO:
-1. Add MainActivity test (espresso).
+* Add MainActivity test (espresso).
-2. Add layout for landscape mode to show more info for current weather.
+* Add layout for landscape mode to show more info for current weather.
-3. Add Dagger to test observables.
+* Add support Fahrenheit
-4. Add SwipeRefreshLayout instead of ProgressBar and may be remove float button.
+* Add settings for temperature and pressure unit of measures
-5. Support release - add signing.
+* Support release - add signing.